 Field-hunting tip

-Look in granite pegmatites country — that is the host setting where stewartite typically forms.
+Look in granite pegmatites country, the host setting where stewartite typically forms.
 If you start seeing sicklerite, triphylite, hureaulite in float, you are in the right ground.
 Field specimens usually show a bladed, fibrous aggregates, crusts habit, so train your eye for that shape before scanning the outcrop.